 Measurements of the machine air gap.
 Allowable limits are per 4.4.7.2.4.

+This paragraph left intentionally blank

-Shaft voltage and current measurements.
+o) Shaft voltage measurements.

 Vibration Test

 Electrical and mechanical runout shall be determined with the rotor supported at the bearing journal centers by lubricated v-blocks, lunettes (hydrodynamic bearing segments), or other nondamaging means of support.
 The rotor shall be rotated through the full 360 while measuring runout with a noncontacting vibration probe and a dial indicator.
 Measurements shall be made at the centerline of each probe location and one probe tip diameter to either side.
 Alternative methods that determine out-of-roundness of the journal and track, concentricity between the journal and track, and electrical runout that achieve the above results are also acceptable.
 Measurements utilizing this method shall be taken at least every 10 of rotation.
 The acceptance criteria are specified in 4.4.5.1.6.